viv92/dreamcoder-image/README.md

 # dreamcoder-image
-dreamcoder style text to image model
+dreamcoder style text to image model with the CLIP model used as an external verifier